Infographic Resume Templates

 Design

 The design of the infographic resume should be innovative and creative.
-This is something that is a bit risky and there are no rules.
+This is something that's a bit risky and there are no rules.
 The only thing you have to remember is that this is still a resume and its number one objective is to display information.

-If you are not in the creative industry, you can still benefit from the moderate use of a few infographics such as charts or graphs.
+If you aren't in a creative industry, you can still benefit from the moderate use of a few infographics, such as charts or graphs.
 This is a much safer approach.

 Use backgrounds for the header and the rest of the resume, but make sure that the texts are easy to read.
 The background must convey a message or be part of the overall concept of the resume.